rtmigo/depz/README.md

 But all the symlinks will go directly into `/abc/myproject`.

-The following examples show how the direcroies will be linked when running `depz` for `/abc/project`:
+The following examples show how the directories will be linked when running `depz` for `/abc/project`:

 #### --mode=default